jmorc/Games/README.md

   };
 ```

-**3. How does the snake move?**
+**3. How does the game progress?**
-Using`setInterval`, `View.prototype.step` is called every 300 milliseconds to advance the game.
-This calls a series of functions:
+`View.prototype.step` is called every 300 milliseconds to advance the game.
+This calls a series of functions that move the snake, render the game, randomly add apples to the board, and check for game-ending conditions:

 ```javascript
   View.prototype.step = function() {